vectara/vectara-docs/www/docs/api-reference/search-apis/interpreting-responses/scores.md

 ---
 id: interpreting-scores
 title: Interpreting Scores
-sidebar_label: Scores
+sidebar_label: Interpreting Scores
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {Config} from '@site/docs/definitions.md';

-## Overview

-Like all search systems, <Config v="names.product"/> scores documents on how relevant they are to the query.
-And like all search systems, <Config v="names.product"/>
-it's important to understand the scoring system and how it changes based on the controls and query parameters you've provided.
+Like all information retrieval systems, <Config v="names.product"/> scores documents on how relevant they are to the query.
+It's important to understand the scoring system and how it changes based on the controls and query parameters you have provided.

 Out of the box scores in <Config v="names.product"/>:
 1. Can be either positive or negative